 Relevant data related to the company and the market, which must be collected, analyzed, and compared to create the forecasting reports, generally come from Key Performance Indicators (KPIs).
 Like the name itself suggests, these KPIs represent important performance metrics, as would be relevant to the industry, company, and the specific period of analysis.

 They indicate how good or bad the business is doing in that particular area, be it in terms of general or comparative analysis.
-To provide readers with a better idea of what the key performance indicators are that financial professionals work with, we are going to discuss three important ones next.
+To provide readers with a better idea of what the key performance indicators are that financial professionals work with, we are going to discuss three important ones next, although there are many more that can be analyzed from a sample KPI library for any specific industry and department.

 Operating Cash Flow (OCF)